streetwriters/notesnook/docs/help/contents/how-is-my-data-encrypted.md

 #### How it works

 1. The item is read from the database as JSON object and stringified (i.e. converted to a string).
-2. The string is encrypted using the encryption key generated earlier.
+2. The string is encrypted using the data encryption key generated earlier.
 3. The result is a JSON object which contains:
    1. A base64 encoded `cipher`
    2. A 192-bit nonce (`iv`)